shill1729/markovChains/README.md

 - [x] Simulating both discrete and continuous time Markov chains
 - [x] Estimating the transition matrices of discrete and continuous time chains
 - [x] Computing the stationary distribution if it exists of DTMCs
+- [X] Sample text generation
-- [ ] Computing the stationary distribution if it exists of DTMCs
+- [ ] Computing the stationary distribution if it exists of CTMCs
 - [ ] Common transition matrix functions available for quickly populating matrices
 - [ ] More to come...